chiefabel7/azure-compute-docs/articles/virtual-machines/hbv5-performance.md

 ## Process pinning

-[Process pinning](./workloads/hpc/compiling-scaling-applications.md#process-pinning) works well on HBv5-series and HX-series VMs because we expose the underlying silicon as-is to the guest VM.
+[Process pinning](./workloads/hpc/compiling-scaling-applications.md#process-pinning) works well on HBv5-series VMs because we expose the underlying silicon as-is to the guest VM.
 We strongly recommend process pinning for optimal performance and consistency.

 ## STREAM Memory bandwidth test